Ashtavinayak Darshan: A Spiritual Pilgrimage through Maharashtra

 The Temple is open to devotees from 5 AM till 10 PM.
 The Prakshal Pooja, Shodashopachar Pooja, Panchopachar Pooja, and the Shej Aarti are some of the rituals that are performed every day.

 You can visit the Siddhivinayak of the Siddhatek next after the Morgaon as it is a close one.

 The Siddhivinayak is unique from all the 8 Vinayaks as the trunk of this murti is positioned to the right.

-Peshwa’s general Haripant Phadake was built the main road towards the temple.
+Peshwa’s general Haripant Phadake built the main road towards the temple.

-Punyashloka Ahilyabai Holkar builds the present temple in the 18th century, the idol of Lord Ganesha is nearby 3 feet tall and 2.5 feet wide.
+Punyashloka Ahilyabai Holkar built the present temple in the 18th century, the idol of Lord Ganesha is nearly 3 feet tall and 2.5 feet wide.

 It is said that the right side trunk of Ganesha is supposed to be very strict for the devotees.

 The Temple is situated next to the Bhima River, 15 feet in height and 10 feet wide.